Ares: Thrace and Scythia

 A Thracian god identified by Herodotus (c.
 484 – c.
 425 BC) as Ares, through interpretatio Graeca, was one of three otherwise unnamed deities that Thracian commoners were said to worship.
 Herodotus recognises and names the other two as "Dionysus" and "Artemis", and claims that the Thracian aristocracy exclusively worshiped "Hermes".
-In Herodotus' Histories, the Scythians worship an indigenous form of Greek Ares, who is otherwise unnamed, but ranked beneath Tabiti (whom Herodotus claims as a form of Hestia), Api and Papaios in Scythia's divine hierarchy.
+In Herodotus's Histories, the Scythians worship an indigenous form of Greek Ares, who is otherwise unnamed, but ranked beneath Tabiti (whom Herodotus claims as a form of Hestia), Api and Papaios in Scythia's divine hierarchy.
 His cult object was an iron sword.
 The "Scythian Ares" was offered blood-sacrifices (or ritual killings) of cattle, horses and "one in every hundred human war-captives", whose blood was used to douse the sword.
 Statues, and complex platform-altars made of heaped brushwood were devoted to him.
 This sword-cult, or one very similar, is said to have persisted among the Alans.
 Some have posited that the "Sword of Mars" in later European history alludes to the Huns having adopted Ares.